ethereum-node/merchantApi/README.md

 **Note: Deposit enough fee in your Ownbit Merchant Wallet.
 The Ownbit Platform will stop calling the notification as long as the fee balance becomes less than 0.**

-**Note: When you deposite enough fee in your Ownbit Merchant Wallet, the missed notification will be sent again to callback_url automatically.**
+**Note: When you deposite enough fee in your Ownbit Merchant Wallet, the missed notification will be resent to callback_url automatically.**

+**Set callback_url in your Ownbit Merchant Wallet -> Wallet Management -> Merchant Options.**

 ```
 {